 Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update the bus service offer across the network, through improving accessibility and facilitating an acceleration of patronage and revenue growth.
 These include service frequency increases, timetable extensions, provision of new services and combined cross-city services.
 Further consultation with operators on final details is currently in progress. will rejuvenate the bus service offer across the network and facilitate an acceleration of patronage and revenue growth.
 Key focus is to improve access from areas of multiple deprivation to frequent, quick and reliable bus services, for easier access to jobs, education, and training opportunities and for accessing essential services and amenities.
 BSIP funded bus service enhancement proposals.
 SoT Bus Network Review and identification of potential service enhancements has been undertaken, in partnership with Operator.
 Network Promotion £276,500 The package includes development and roll-out of a network brand, to sit alongside operators' own route branding where provided.
 This will be provided in all physical, printed, and digital materials.
-The other core element will be a continuous programme of focused promotion of the benefits of bus travel and the improvements made through the EP, with a focus on social media. approach will be delivered in partnership with operators and DfT.
-This will include social media, press releases, promotional events, posters, and provision of a one stop An outline Communications and Marketing Strategy is summarised in section 4.4 (para 146-147) of the EP Scheme, with a more detailed version provided in Appendix J. The strategy details key marketing methods to be employed to promote BSIP initiatives, such as affordable and simplified fares, journey time, service, and network coverage improvement.
+The other core element will be a continuous programme of focused promotion of the benefits of bus travel and the improvements made through the EP, with a focus on social media.
+The Comms and Marketing approach will be delivered in partnership with operators and DfT.
+This will include social media, press releases, promotional events, posters, and provision of a one stop online information site/link for passengers, to promote the range of bus service improvements being delivered by SoTCC and operators through the BSIP/EP and other funding initiatives An outline Communications and Marketing Strategy is summarised in section 4.4 (para 146-147) of the EP Scheme, with a more detailed version provided in Appendix J. The strategy details key marketing methods to be employed to promote BSIP initiatives, such as affordable and simplified fares, journey time, service, and network coverage improvement.
 A dedicated resource will be provided to deliver and

-Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update develop the Communications and Marketing Strategy.
+Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update developtheCommunicationsandMarketing Strategy.
 Scheme delivery /Operational Management £962,000 Provision of a BSIP Delivery, Management/ Co-ordination team A team structure has been identified that will provide an overall Project Delivery Manager role, Network Management & Monitoring roles, and Duty Officers/ on-street Bus Wardens.
 In combination, these roles will enable improved management of traffic signals to support live bus priority, improved programming and coordination between planned highway works and bus services, improved management of emergency highway works to ensure buses are prioritised, improved provision of public transport information, and improved management of special events and unforeseen occurrences in support of bus reliability.
 See Appendix C for BSIP Delivery and Operational Management Team posts/grades proposals.
 Estimated Revenue Cost Cost estimates are currently indicative. £14,338,500 is the indicative maximum revenue BSIP allocation.